Our Favorite Spots in Al Ain, UAE

 Jabel Hafeet Mountain

 We timed our drive to Jebel Hafeet Mountain so that we would arrive late afternoon for the sunset.
-Jebel Hafeet is 1,249 meters, 4,091 ft., above sea level at the summit, and offers an impressive view of Al Ain and Oman as it is located on the border between the United Arab Emirates and Oman.
+At the summit, Jebel Hafeet is 1,249 meters, 4,091 ft. above sea level.
+It is located on the border between the United Arab Emirates and Oman and offers an impressive view of Al Ain and Oman.

-Even though we are used to the mountains in Canada this was a different cup of tea altogether.
-We are talking Star Wars landscape here.
+Even though we are used to the mountains in Canada, this was a different cup of tea altogether.
+We are talking about a Star Wars landscape here.

-The warmly toned colors from the sand, sun, and rocks are something I have never seen before.
+The warmly toned colors of the sand, sun, and rocks are unlike anything I have ever seen.
 Especially right after sundown, it was magical.

 Sunset at Jebel Hafeet Mountain, Al Ain